2020 Vietnam Athletics

 - Dinh Thi Bich (Nam Dinh, HCV 800m SEA Games 30) …

-Spectators who love athletics can go to thống nhất complex to watch for free, support the athletes compete.
+Spectators who love athletics can go to thống nhất complex to watch for free and support the athlete’s competition.

 Gold Medals Increase with Foundation set by Foreign Coaches